07: Stans to Sachseln

 Further down, at a place called Ingang, Sachseln reveals itself, promising another half-hour walk to those yearning for its welcoming shores.

-The incline steepens as the path winds through beeches, chestnuts, and maples, leading to the discovery of Sachseln, peacefully settled by the shores of Lake Sarnen.
+The slope steepens as the path winds through beeches, chestnuts, and maples, leading to the discovery of Sachseln, peacefully settled by the shores of Lake Sarnen.

 Here, nature unfolds its splendor generously, reminiscent of the most beautifully illustrated pages, exuding purity and authenticity.